aws-ia/terraform-aws-eks-blueprints/examples/ingress-controllers/nginx/README.md

 # EKS Cluster Deployment with the nginx add-on enabled

 This example deploys the following Basic EKS Cluster with VPC.
-In AWS we use a Network load balancer (NLB) to expose the NGINX Ingress controller behind a Service of _Type=LoadBalancer_.
+In AWS we use a Network load balancer (NLB) to expose the NGINX Ingress controller behind a Service of _Type=LoadBalancer_ leveraging AWS Load Balancer Controller (LBC).

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with managed nodes
 - Creates the nginx controller resources; such as an internet facing AWS Network Load Balancer, AWS IAM role and policy for the nginx service account, etc.
+  - Nginx controller service is using the LBC annotations to manage the NLB.

 ## How to Deploy